m-yoshiro/image-processing-samples/src/colorQuant/README.md

 ## Octree

-⚠️ This code I made has some issues.
+⚠️ This code has some issues.
 Some colors are too difference from the original image.

 | depth 5                                | depth 4                                | depth 3                                | depth 2                                |
 | -------------------------------------- | -------------------------------------- | -------------------------------------- | -------------------------------------- |